Название компании

 - Full name and position of the SOP developer: The name and position of the person responsible for creating the document.

-- Organization seal: If necessary.
+- Organization Seal: If required.

 - Purpose: Description of the document's purpose.